cookandcode/timeline_plugin/README.md

 # TODO

+- When timeline is generating on small screen, we can't see all the branch
 - Refacto the code
 - Add show date on scroll
 - Add the possibility to personalize the timeline easily !
 (Attribute in html for example)